Whether you want to prepare yourself for academic studies, or upgrade your skills for better employment opportunities, we can help you on your way.

-All courses offered in the University Access Program will be online this academic year.
-Some courses may have weekly scheduled video-conferenced sessions, while others may run entirely online.
+Courses offered in the University Access Program will be face to face and online this academic year.
+Some courses may have weekly scheduled video-conferenced sessions, while others may run entirely face to face.
 Students are encouraged to check course pages regularly for up-to-date details about delivery methods, as some plans are still being finalized.

 Contact the school or a program advisor or use the button below to find out more about your options and the supports we have prepared.

 The University Access Pathways program enables students to obtain prerequisites to meet admission requirements for programs at Yukon University and other academic institutions.

 Program Advisors can assist students in the selection of University Access Pathways courses that will provide a pathway to their chosen field of study and education goals.
 Students may be able to take one or more courses from a future field of study while completing their program prerequisites.
 Students may, in addition to working on prerequisites, obtain the University Access Pathways diploma from Yukon University.

 Independent study courses may be available to students who are unable to attend University Access Pathways English and math classes.

 Subject specific assistance is available through the Academic Support Centre, but note that support services are more readily available during the fall and winter terms.

 Please make a program advising appointment to for more information and to determine if this is an available option.